 The data are collected with the official statistics questionnaires “Leibkonna eelarve uuring.
 Ankeet” ja “Leibkonna eelarve uuring.
 Kulutuste päevik”.

-The data from the Estonian National Social Insurance Board are received by e-mail.
+The data from the Estonian National Social Insurance Board are received via an FTP-server.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 Arithmetic and qualitative controls are used in the validation process, including comparison with other data.
 Before data dissemination, the internal coherence of the data is checked.

 For publishing the data of expenditures the following criteria are used as a basis:

 - the expenditure should occur at least 40 times in the dataset;

 - the expenditure should not increase or decrease by more than 200% without a convincing reason;